Skip to content

 3. A meaning.detector.out frame containing “meaning of life detected!”

-The handler uses simple substring matching ("42" in $content) to scan response text.
+The actor uses simple substring matching ("42" in $content) to scan response text.
 When the target value is found, it returns “meaning of life detected!” which automatically becomes a new frame in the stream.

 This demonstrates the power of event-driven workflows in cross.stream: